 - Temporarily disconnect the black master/slave interconnect wire at TB1-4.
-The unit will go into day operation. - Verify the Daytime responses are the same as those in Table 3-2 and Section Check Normal Daytime Operation on Page 3-7. - 3.
+The unit will go into day operation. - 2.
+Verify the Daytime responses are the same as those in Table 3-2. - 3.
 Check the synchronization signal at the black master/slave interconnect terminal with a voltmeter.
 The sync pulse must be present as described in Sync Signal Evaluation.
 Check wiring if sync is not present. - 4.
 Select NIGHT at the manual intensity override switch.
-The unit will go into night mode with the strobe flashing at night intensity (low intensity).
-Note that if a red system is used, the white strobe does not flash at night. - 5.
+The unit will go into night mode with the strobe flashing at night intensity (low intensity). - 5.
 Check the signal on the master/slave interconnect wire at TB1-4 with a voltmeter, as described in Sync Signal Evaluation.
-An absent pulse requires checking the system for RFI (see RFI Problems) and for another malfunctioning unit connected to the master/slave interconnect wire. - 6.
+An absent pulse requires checking the system for RFI (see RFI Problems) and for another

+- malfunctioning unit connected to the master/slave interconnect wire. - 6.
 Reconnect the master/slave interconnect wire to TB1-4. - 7.
 Place the manual intensity override switch in the AUTO position.